jsonx-org/java/jsonxml/README.md

 ## <b>1</b> <ins>Introduction</ins>

 JsonXml is JSON expressed in XML.
 This document presents the structural part of JsonXml, as well as the normative specification of the <ins>JsonXml API</ins>.
-It also contains a directory of links to these related resources.
+It also contains a directory of links to related resources.

 ### <b>1.1</b> Dependencies on Other Specifications